Guangxi Massacre: Academic studies

-Massive cannibalism
+Mass cannibalism

 Official investigation

 Wuxuan County of Guangxi, where cannibalism was prevalent during the Cultural Revolution.
 The image shows the quotations from Chairman Mao Zedong on a street wall of Wuxuan.

 Human cannibalism occurred in Guangxi during the Cultural Revolution.
-According to Zheng Yi, a notable Chinese writer who conducted detailed research on the topic in the late 1980s and later smuggled some copies of official documents to the United States, at least 137 people—perhaps hundreds more—were eaten by others and thousands of people participated in the cannibalism.
-Documents also record a variety of forms of cannibalism, including eating people as an after-dinner snack, slicing off the meat in big parties, dividing up the flesh so each person could take a large chunk home, barbecuing or roasting the liver, and so on.
+It was reported from multiple locations, with cases documented for dozens of counties.
+In some areas, such as Wuxuan County, a particularly high number of victims were subjected to post-mortem mutilation and consumption.
+These incidents were typically associated with organized episodes of mass violence rather than conditions of food scarcity.
+Documents record a variety of forms of cannibalism, including eating people as an after-dinner snack, slicing off the meat in big parties, dividing up the flesh so each person could take a large chunk home, and barbecuing or roasting the liver.

 In 2016 and 2017, official archives were published, which contain details about the massacres and cannibalism; the archives show that at least 302 people were eaten, and tens of thousands of other people participated in the cannibalism.
+Independent researchers have since identified 421 named individuals in total who were eaten across dozens of counties in Guangxi.
 According to Yan Lebin (晏乐斌), a member of the Ministry of Public Security who was part of the official investigation teams in the 1980s:In 1968, 38 people in Wuxuan County were eaten, and 113 officials of the county participated in eating human flesh, hearts and livers.
 Chen Guorong, a peasant from Guigang County who happened to pass by Wuxuan, was caught and killed by local militia because he was fat; his heart and liver were taken out while his flesh was distributed to 20 people.
 A female militia leader ate 6 human livers in total, and cut the genitals of 5 men and soaked them in alcohol which she would drink later, claiming that these organs were beneficial to her health.
 The behavior of eating human flesh, hearts and livers occurred in many counties of Guangxi including Wuxuan, Wuming, Shangsi, Guigang, Qinzhou, Guiping, and Lingyun ...
 After the revolutionary committee was established in Shangsi County, a "killing conference" was held at Pingshan Square (平山广场) on September 1, 1968, during which more than 10 officials and civilians were beaten to death.
 After the conference, a committee member, Li Hao (黎郝), removed the hearts and livers from the corpses, sauteing them and preparing them as dishes for other representatives who attended the conference.